Connor Wong Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.
+- The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 11th in the league.

-- The Yankees have a 3.58 team ERA that ranks third across all league pitching staffs.
+- The Yankees have a 3.57 team ERA that ranks fourth across all MLB pitching staffs.

-- Yankees pitchers combine to allow 75 total home runs at a rate of 1.1 per game (to rank 19th in the league).
+- Yankees pitchers combine to surrender 77 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- In his most recent time out on Tuesday against the Chicago White Sox, the righty went six innings, giving up three earned runs while surrendering six hits.
+- His most recent appearance came on Saturday against the Boston Red Sox, when the right-hander threw six innings, surrendering one earned run while giving up six hits.

-- In 13 games this season, the 27-year-old has a 4.96 ERA and 9.6 strikeouts per nine innings, while allowing a batting average of .287 to opposing batters.
+- The 30-year-old has put up an ERA of 3.49, with 8.6 strikeouts per nine innings, in 12 games this season.
+Opponents are hitting .186 against him.

 © 2023 Data Skrive.
 All rights reserved.